evulse/node-express-api-oauth2-boilerplate/README.md

 REST API documentations is located under `doc/rest-api-doc/build/html`.
 Open it with your favorite web browser.

+## Continuous Integration

+This project is setup through CircleCI.
+Build Status Images will be added soon.

 ## Test

 Test is located under `test`.
 Currently, the test is only covering the REST API